anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter03.md

 tests must be executed and must pass successfully.

 New [Functest containers](https://lists.opnfv.org/g/opnfv-tsc/message/5717)
-have been proposed for CNTT Compliance which simply override the default test configurations and the default test lists.
+have been proposed for Anuket Compliance which simply override the default test configurations and the default test lists.
 Any optional capability or services (e.g. Barbican) can be still verified by the classical Functest containers.